|Period:||Semester 1, Block I||Hours of study:||28:00 hrs|

-During the lectures of this course, students will be taught the necessary academic skills and will gain theoretical knowledge on how to work with important materials, such as wood, metal, stone, clay, plant fibers, skin, bone and antler.
+During the lectures you will be taught the necessary academic skills and you will gain theoretical knowledge on how to work with important materials such as wood, metal, stone, clay, plant fibers, skin, bone and antler.

-During the 7 practical sessions, students will receive an introduction in ancient crafts (flint knapping, blacksmithing, pottery, basketry, wood working, fire making, bone working, butchering and food preparation) working with a variety of tools (axes and adzes, knives, scrapers, chisels, bellows and awls) and materials (flint and stone, skin, antler and bone, bark, clay and plant fibers).
+During the 7 practical sessions you will receive an introduction in ancient crafts (flint knapping, blacksmithing, pottery, basketry, wood working, fire making, bone working, butchering and food preparation) working with a variety of tools (axes and adzes, knives, scrapers, chisels, bellows and awls) and materials (flint and stone, skin, antler and bone, bark, clay and plant fibers).

 Students will have to design and conduct a group experiment that will be presented in an individual report.